node-app/MacGapNode/README.md

 #MacGap

+### This is the node-app for of macgap.
+It provides a bundling between the MacGap and the Node.js APIs.

+To compile this special fork, follow these steps:

+1. clone project
+2. git submodule update --init --recursive
+3. open MacGap.xcodeproj
+4. build

+---

 The MacGap project aims to provide HTML/JS/CSS developers an Xcode project for developing Native OSX Apps that run in OSX's WebView and take advantage of WebKit technologies.
 The project also exposes a basic JavaScript API for OS integration, such as display Growl notifications.
 The MacGap project is extremely lightweight and nimble, a blank application is about 0.3mb.

 ##Pre-requisites